 Educate and guide children who are exploring challenging academic years by majoring in secondary education.
 This program prepares you to teach English, mathematics or history to students in grades 9-12.
-In addition, Clemson's secondary education degree is designed for you to earn a second degree in your content area, all within four years.
+In addition, Clemson's secondary education degree is designed for you to earn a second major in your content area, all within four years.
 From the moment you step foot into our classrooms, you’ll be a part of diversified field experiences that will sharpen your skills.
 Our top-level faculty are recognized for their excellence in teaching, and we focus on engaging and thought-provoking inquiry-based teaching and learning, intensive preparation in the content disciplines, ongoing interdisciplinary collaboration and community outreach.

 - We have the largest secondary education program in South Carolina.